 Result 2.
-Under positive externalities, Blue (especially, Blue-High) bidders' bids decrease in the externality level in first-price auctions, not in second-price auctions.
+Under positive externalities, Blue (especially, Blue-High) bidders' bids decrease in the level of externalities in the FPA, not in the SPA.

-To sum up, Blue bidders' bidding behavior is closer to the equilibrium prediction in first-price auctions than in second-price auctions, because overbidding is more severe in second-price auctions.
+To sum up, Blue bidders' bidding behavior is closer to the equilibrium prediction in the FPA than in the SPA, because overbidding is more severe in the SPA.

-5.2 Revenue
+5.1.2 Revenue

 Table 7 provides ordinary least squares (OLS) regression results where the dependant variable is revenue.
 The explanatory variable "reference v" represents the valuation that appears in the expression of revenue at efficient equilibria.
-As can be seen in Table 3, in our experiments, the revenue at efficient equilibria is given by \tilde{v}2 in the case of positive externalities and v_1 in the case of negative externalities.
-Thus, we set the reference v as the Blue-High bidder's effective valuation in the case of positive externalities and the Red bidder's valuation in the case of negative externalities.
+As can be seen in Table 3, in our experiments, the revenue at efficient equilibria is given by $\tilde{v}2$ in the case of positive externalities